Serraphim-01/T-Office/FULL_DOCUMENTATION.md

 ##### HR Queries Features
 - **hr/queries/send-query** - Allows users to send queries in the queries section
+- **hr/queries/query-replies** - Allows users to view and respond to query replies in the queries section

 Important: HR Queries features are dependent on the main HR Queries page access.
 When the main HR Queries page (`hr/queries`) is disabled for a department, all related sub-features are automatically inaccessible.
 When the main HR Queries page is enabled, individual HR Queries features can be selectively enabled or disabled.